 Oliver Oldman Scholarship in International Taxation and Public Financial Management

 DCID established the Oliver Oldman Memorial Scholarship in 2009-10 to honor Professor Oliver Oldman, who directed and nurtured the International Taxation Program while it was hosted by Harvard Law School for many years.
 The Oliver Oldman Scholarships have now been expanded to support up to eight Fellows per academic year who are enrolled in the MIDP with a specialization in international taxation and/or public financial management.
 A scholarship covers between 25% and 100% of the cost of tuition.
 Fees, health insurance and living expenses are not included.

-All applicants with a focus on international taxation and/or public financial management who are not sponsored by an employer or donor agency will automatically be considered for a scholarship.
+All applicants who are admitted to the International Taxation- Public Financial Management (IT-PFM) program, and who are not sponsored by an employer or donor agency, will automatically be considered for a scholarship.
 For applicants to the two-year program, consideration is given to making the scholarship available in the second year as well based on satisfactory academic performance in the first year.
 The primary criterion for selection is evidence of scholarly interest in the study of international taxation and/or public financial management.
 Preference will be given to individuals who demonstrate academic merit in international taxation and/or public financial management and who have demonstrated financial need.

 Decisions will be made based on the MIDP application materials.
 A separate scholarship application is not required.